Mangeolles1/Github-portfolio/README.md

 # Github-portfolio
 ## Data analytics portfolio the story so far .....
-### My First Introduction to data visualisation, using Excel charts, Tableau and PowerBi
+### My initial introduction to data visualisation, using Excel charts, Tableau and PowerBi

 Project 1 part 1 : Wealth of nations